Youth Aliyah: History

 Despite waning British support, Youth Aliyah found modest success.
 Around 5,600 children immigrated to Palestine through the program.
 Most children came from Germany and Austria as a meager 139 Jewish children emigrated from Poland through the program, a devastating low number considering the hundreds of thousands of children who were left behind and eventually exterminated.

 Freier experienced significant opposition from the Jewish community in Germany, who continued to believe that appeasement and accommodation was the best course for Germany's Jews.
 In 1938 she was expelled from the board of the organisation that she had founded, the Jewish Youth Support Committee, because of her controversial use of illegal methods.
-In 1940 she was denounced by colleagues for anti-Nazi agitation, but was warned in time, and managed to flee to Palestine, taking 40 teenagers with her.
+In 1940 she was denounced by colleagues for anti-Nazi agitation, but was warned in time, and managed to flee to Mandatory Palestine, taking 40 teenagers with her.

 After World War II and the Holocaust, emissaries were sent to Europe to locate child survivors in displaced persons camps.
 A Youth Aliyah office was opened in Paris.
 Children's homes in Eastern Europe were moved to Western Europe, Youth Aliyah believing (correctly) that immigration from Communist countries would be difficult later on.

-In all 5,000 teenagers were brought to Palestine before World War II and educated at Youth Aliyah boarding schools.
+In all 5,000 teenagers were brought to Mandatory Palestine before World War II and educated at Youth Aliyah boarding schools.
 Others were smuggled out of occupied Europe in the early years of the war, some to Palestine, others to the United Kingdom and other countries.
-After the war an additional 15,000, most of them Holocaust survivors, were brought to Palestine.
+After the war an additional 15,000, most of them Holocaust survivors, were brought to Mandatory Palestine.

 Later, Youth Aliyah became a department of the Jewish Agency.
 Over the years, the organization has brought young people to Israel from North Africa, Central and Eastern Europe, Latin America, the Soviet Union and Ethiopia.